mobapedia/sploop-src/custom/README.md

-app7 was the base update, 8 and 9 are bug fixes.
-Remove app 8 and 9 here once fully ported to v9
+app7 was the base update, 8 was a bug fix.
+Remove app 7,8,9 here once fully ported to v10